-Research and development expenses decreased to \$34.8 million (9% of net sales) in the first quarter of 2020, compared to \$40.8 million (12% of net sales) in the same period in 2019.
-The decrease in research and development costs in 2020 reflects impacts from the suspended development of NGS-related instrument systems in connection with the 2019 restructuring measures discussed in Note 4 "Restructuring and Impairments."
-In 2020, we are moving ahead on research and development projects to develop additional PCR solutions for detection of the SARS-CoV-2 virus, dedicated new tools to provide insights for research into potential vaccines and treatments, and new serology tests for antibodies to assess the impact of the coronavirus on patients.
+Research and development expenses decreased to \$31.8 million (7% of net sales) in the second quarter of 2020, compared to \$40.8 million (11% of net sales) in the same period in 2019.
+For the six-month period ended June 30, 2020, research and development expenses decreased by 18% to \$66.6 million (8% of net sales) compared to \$81.6 million (11% of net sales) for the same period in 2019.
+The overall decrease in research and development costs in 2020 is the result of the suspended development of NGS-related instrument systems in connection with the 2019 restructuring measures discussed in Note 4 "Restructuring and Impairments."
+In 2020, research and development costs include costs associated with QIAstat menu expansion as well as costs with the launch of digital PCR and QIAcuity.
 As we continue to discover, develop and acquire new products and technologies, we expect to incur additional expenses related to facilities, licenses and employees engaged in research and development.
 Overall, research and development costs are expected to increase as a result of seeking regulatory approvals, including U.S. FDA Pre-Market Approval (PMA), U.S. FDA 510(k) clearance and EU CE approval of certain assays or instruments.
 Further, business combinations, along with the acquisition of new technologies, may increase our research and development costs in the future.
 We have a strong commitment to innovation and expect to continue to make investments in our research and development efforts.